mustafakbaser/Currency-Conversion-APP/README.md

 The currency conversion application was developed with Kotlin.

-Supported by API pulling current currency values.
+Supported by API pulling current currency data.

 It has support for 30+ currencies.
 Currency conversion application with instantly updated exchange rates!